 Figure 1 Foundation Year Curriculum at UST

-Figure 2 Science & Engineering Majors offered at UST
+Figure 2 Science & Engineering Programs offered at UST

 All the University of Science and Technology students are required to study 16-20 credit hours of General Education courses distributed throughout their curriculum.